 Highlighting roles within a project provides context to what any given person is contributing and helps them better plan their own schedules and tasks.

-And when we talk about “stakeholders,” we’re referring to:
+And when I talk about “stakeholders,” I'm referring to:

 Specifying roles means that your projects aren’t short-staffed or needlessly bloated.
 Knowing exactly who your contributors are isn’t just for the sake of the organization, either: defining roles is crucial for accountability and responsibility.